workshopper/learnyoureact/exercises/css/problem.en.md

 module.exports = TodoBox;
 ```

-Change the code to use the `style` you added.
+Now change the code to use the `style` variable you added.
-*NOTE* Some code is a little different from this style, so you should pay attention.
+*NOTE* Some code is a little different from this style - be careful!

 Inline Styles: https://facebook.github.io/react/tips/inline-styles.html

-After fixing your code, test it locally by running `node program.js` and then access `http://localhost:3000` in your browser.
-You should see the HTML you expect.
+After fixing your code, test it locally by running `node program.js` and
+visiting `http://localhost:3000` in your browser.

-After that, do `learnyoureact verify program.js`.
+Once you're confident, run `learnyoureact verify program.js`.